- We are here to help, no matter how large or small your issue is.

 How to raise a complaint:

-1)You can contact us in any way you feel comfortable – in person, via our Facebook page, or fill out a contact form here.
+1)You can contact us in any way you feel comfortable – in person, via our Facebook page, or send us an email.

 2)Someone, usually the Inclusions Officer (IO), will get back to you as soon as possible and make sure that your complaint is understood.